-\begin{definition} A locally compact Hausdorff space $L$ is said to be \emph{$3$-diverse at the boundary} if for any given non-zero numbers $m_1,\ m_2,\ m_3\in \N$, any uncountable subset of $K(m_1,m_2,m_3)$, where the points are pairwise disjoint if seen as elements of $K^{m_1+m_2+m_3}$, has an accumulation point in $\Delta(m_1,m_2,m_3)$. \end{definition}
+\begin{definition} A locally compact Hausdorff space $L$ is said to be \emph{$3$-collapsed} if for any given non-zero numbers $m_1,\ m_2,\ m_3\in \N$, any uncountable subset of $K(m_1,m_2,m_3)$, where the points are pairwise disjoint if seen as elements of $K^{m_1+m_2+m_3}$, has a accumulation point in $\Delta(m_1,m_2,m_3)$. \end{definition}